AI4BA/dl4ba/README.md

 - parameters.json: Parameters for training models
 - train.py: Code for training models
 - utils.py: Code for text preprocessing, word vectors generating, and so on.

+### Computing Infrastructure
+- All experiments were conducted on Ubuntu 20.04 equipped with an Intel(R) Xeon(R) Platinum 8338C CPU @ 2.60GHz, 80 GB RAM, and a RTX 3090-24 GB video card.